 A buffer cache is an important part of SQL server architecture that helps quickly process queries of frequently accessed data.
 Insights into buffer cache provide a better understanding of the behavior of processes and applications running on an SQL server.

 Applications Manager's SQL performance monitor provides DBAs with extensive information about buffer cache, like Buffer Cache Hit Ratio, Page Life Expectancy, Page Read/Min, Page Write/Min, and more to help them gain visibility into the buffer and caching process.

 SQL queries need to be constantly monitored to identify causes behind latency problems.
 Applications Manager's SQL server monitoring tool provides a list of Top Queries by CPU, Top Queries by I/O, Top waits by Waiting Tasks, Top Slow Running Queries, Most Frequently Executed Queries, Most Blocked Queries, and more, helping DBAs filter out the queries behind bottlenecks.

 Unlike most Microsoft SQL server monitoring tools, Applications Manager's SQL monitor thoroughly monitors replication agents.
 It provides important details about publications, subscriptions, replication history, and replication agents.

 Applications Manager is the preferred SQL monitoring solution for IT admins across numerous businesses.
 It's easy to set up, and users can start monitoring in minutes.
 With in-depth monitoring, alerting, and analytical capabilities, Applications Manager is one of the most reliable SQL server monitoring tools available today.

-SQL server monitoring is the process of collecting, aggregating, and monitoring various metrics of SQL servers.
+SQL server monitoring is the process of collecting, monitoring, and analyzing various metrics of SQL servers.